kleuveld/rdm_pages/_documents/rdm_policy_comparison_FSW-DSW.md

 committees and evaluations and further agreements with research partners.</strong></p>
 </blockquote></td>
-<td>The FSS guidelines say to archive for 10 years, with the possibility
+<td>Following VU policy, the FSS guidelines say to archive for 10 years,
-to deviate if motivated in the DMP.</td>
+with the possibility to deviate if motivated in the DMP.</td>
 </tr>
 <tr class="even">
 <td><p><strong>3.2 Data minimization and retention</strong></p>